goinstant/node-goinstant-auth/README.md

 ## Development Dependencies

 - [node.js](http://nodejs.org) >= 0.10
-  - 0.11 cannot currently be used due to bug in crypto streams
+  - 0.11.7 and below cannot be used due to bugs in HMAC streams

 ## Set-Up